paradime-io/paradime-dbt-nba-data-challenge/README.md

 ## Conclusions

 - The game of basketball is evolving.
-There is higher focus on efficiency in spending of resources, whether those are available shots, available dollars, and remaining seconds.
+There is higher focus on efficiency in spending of available resources, whether those resources are shots, dollars, seconds, or talent.